stackhpc/stackhpc-kayobe-config/etc/kayobe/environments/ci-multinode/README.md

     ```
     sudo rm -fr /home/stack
     ```
-    5. For the storage nodes ensure the hostname is not FQDN
+    5. If you are using Centos ensure pvresize has been executed on your partition (computes and controllers BMs)
     ```
+    pvresize /dev/sda3
+    ```
+    6. For the storage nodes ensure the hostname is not FQDN

+    ```
     sudo hostnamectl set-hostname "$(hostname -s)"
+    ```
+    7. If you are using Centos ensure pvresize has been executed on your partition (storage nodes VMs)
+    ```
+    pvresize /dev/vda3
     ```
 ## Setup of Kayobe Config

 The following steps are to be carried out from an ansible control host that can reach of nodes within the environment.